jovanovskajovana/gatsby-starter-styled-components/README.md

 ### Link

 All the basic styling is ready and you need to create a few pages.
 Pages can be [dynamically generated](https://www.gatsbyjs.com/docs/node-apis/#createPages) or they can be created in a file system routing.
-So go to the `pages/` directory and in addition to `index.js` as the starting point of the site, create the other pages you need.
+Go to the `pages/` directory and, in addition to `index.js` as the starting point of the site, create the other pages you need.

 Now Gatsby will handle the [routing](https://www.gatsbyjs.com/docs/routing/) by creating a path for each page.
-Instead of using an anchor link that will reload the entire page, you will need to connect them with [Gatsby Link](https://www.gatsbyjs.com/docs/gatsby-link/) and get the preloaded page content blazingly fast on each click.
+Instead of using an anchor link that would reload the entire page, connect them with [Gatsby Link](https://www.gatsbyjs.com/docs/gatsby-link/) and get the preloaded page content blazingly fast on each click.

 ```
 import React from 'react'